supportREALteachers.org

 • Maslow's Hierarchy of Needs: Before learning can effectively take place, students' physical, social, and psychological needs must be met.

 • Non-Participants: Students who cannot participate (ie. injured or waiting) should stay engaged in the lesson by performing other roles such as: official, coach, teacher's assistant, teacher observer, peer assessor, scorekeeper, statistician, interviewer, fitness leader, equipment manager, announcer, or staying active in another task.
-Here is a downloadable document (example 2 and example 3) with some examples and descriptions.
-Laminate and place in lanyards for easy use.
+Here is a downloadable document with some examples and descriptions.
+Tip: Laminate and place in lanyards for easy use.
+Also see these additional examples: ex1 and ex2.

 • Pop(ular) Culture: Pop culture references can be used to help relate content to what students already identify with.
 This can easily be incorporated into themed lessons or used to explain an important concept.
 Find inspiration from cartoons, television, movies, music, video games, books, current events, etc.